hayesgm/vignette/README.md

 # Vignette

-Vignette makes it dead simple to run reliable A/b tests in your Rails project.
+Vignette makes it dead simple to run reliable A/b tests in your Ruby projects.
+Vignette integrates seemlessly with Rails by default.

 ## Examples